-TWO HUNDRED AND TEN THOUSAND POUNDS.
 This figure is an opinion of an appropriate sum for which the property and substantial outbuildings should be insured against total destruction on a re-instatement basis assuming reconstruction of the property in its existing design and materials.
 Furnishings and fittings have not been included.
 No allowance has been included for inflation during the insurance period or during re-construction and no allowance has been made for VAT, other than on professional fees.
 Further discussions with your insurers is advised.
 The figure should be reviewed annually and in light of any future alterations or additions.
 Building costs are currently increasing significantly above inflation due to material and labour shortages as well as Brexit and the Pandemic.
-It is recommended that you update this figure regularly to ensure that you have adequate cover or alternatively seek specialist advice from your Insurer.
+It is recommended that you update the building insurance figure regularly to ensure that you have adequate cover or alternatively seek specialist advice from your insurer.